ResetXPDR/MSFS_AutoFPS/README.md

         - Avoid quickly panning external views, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary TLOD reductions.
         - If FPS temporarily drops below the target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
         - The calculated TLOD Base Extra will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
-        - TLOD Top + cannot be enabled simultaneously due to conflicting controls.
-The most recent selection will activate, disabling the other, with a dialog box notification.
         - If VRAM+ is active and VRAM limiting applies, TLOD Base Extra will be frozen or fully reset if the limitation is severe enough.
-        - Config file settings can be changed for headroom amount, re-seek enabled, re-seek interval (seconds), and TLOD Base multiplier limits for IFR and VFR.
+        - Config file settings can be changed for headroom amount, re-seek enabled, re-seek interval (seconds), and TLOD Base multiplier limits for IFR and VFR. box to advise this.
-      - TLOD Top + - additional TLOD Top in high elevation areas.
-        - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base Extra due to conflicting control over TLOD Top.
-Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
-      - TLOD Top - reduced TLOD Top at night.
-Operates the same as TLOD Max -.
     - FPS Cap - a specific configuration of Auto TLOD optimised for when a system FPS cap is in use.
-      - TLOD Base Extra and TLOD Top + are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
+      - TLOD Base Extra and Mtns are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
       - A TLOD Base Extra checkbox is provided in Expert mode which excludes TLOD Base Extra occurring below Alt TLOD Top when unchecked.
       - The following guidelines should be observed to get the best result from this mode:
         - Set TLOD Base and TLOD Top values within your FPS cap for worst-case performance during your flight type profile.
 TLOD Base Extra may increase with better performance but won't drop below the set values.